kareemhalabi/aitrading/README.md

 2. Run `python manage.py createsuperuser` to create a superuser that can log into the admin page
 3. Go to the admin page, click to "Users" under the "Authentication and Authorization" pane and select the user just created
 4. Under the groups section assign the superuser the group "supervisor" by clicking on the + icon to make a new group.
 Then save at the bottom of the page.
-**NOTE: Only one supervisor can exist in the application, do not assign this group to any other user**
+**NOTE: Only one "supervisor" can exist in the application, do not assign this group to any other user**

 ## Usage

 ### Admin

 The first step at the beginning of each year is to delete all users from the previous year so that they are no longer able to access the service.
-1. On the admin page, go to "Users" and under the "Filter" pane, section "By group" click on "- -".
-This refines the list to all non-supervisor users.
+1. On the admin page, go to "Users" and under the "Filter" pane, section "By staff status" click on "No".
+This refines the list to all non-staff users.
-2. Select all users and under the "Action" drop down menu, select "Delete Selected Users".
+2. Select all users with the top left checkbox and under the "Action" drop down menu, select "Delete Selected Users".
 Click "Go" and confirm the accounts to be deleted. **Double check to ensure you do not delete your own account**
 3. Return to the Admin Home and click "Authorized users"
 4. As in step 2, delete all users.